More than we can imagine.

 Understandably, it’s an absolute minefield out there in our local agri-merchant; hundreds of different brands all promising the same thing but with different marketing slogans.
 Many funded by associations in order to put their stamp of approval on the bags to lure us owners into buying that product, when it's only about money changing hands and not actually about being healthy for our horses.

-All those shiny bags, covered with shiny photos of shiny horses, and slogans promising all sorts of amazing health results and disease prevention.
+All those shiny bags, covered with shiny photos of shiny horses, promising allsorts of amazing health results and disease prevention.
 With so many equine conditions that now need 'managing', compared to hardly any from the good old days, it’s easy to understand how we're conditioned to believe the advertising spin on the basis of what it promises.

-So, is it any wonder we usually have several bags of various feeds piled up in our feedroom?
-Is it any wonder that feedtime becomes a military manoevre - a scoop of this, half a scoop of that, a gloop of this, a slosh of that, oh and don't forget 379-grams of them, then exactly 853ml of water, err now which chaff did I put in because he didn't like that other one, and mustn't forget to add in that new supplement, then 30g of the other one, or was it 20g, plus two capfuls of the tincture, and oh bluddy heck who's nicked me turmeric???!!!
+So is it any wonder we usually have several bags of various feeds piled up in our feedroom and a ton of plastic supplement tubs?
+Is it any wonder that feedtime becomes a military manoevre - a scoop of this, half a scoop of that, a gloop of this, a slosh of that, oh and don't forget 379-grams of those, then exactly 853ml of water, err now which chaff did I put in because he didn't like that other one, and mustn't forget to add in that supplement, then 30g of the other one, or was it 20g, plus two capfuls of the tincture, now where's the ACV and bluddy heck who's nicked me turmeric???!!!

 If I had a quid for every time someone's said to me that they wished it could be so much simpler, I'd probably have a fabulous selection of new rugs for all four of my horses in every size, shape, colour, style and brand.
 Seriously.
 Well, that's what I'm here for, so let me make it a whole lot simpler for you right now.
 Let's dump the hype for a second and remind ourselves of what a feedbowl is all about: